-This report highlights digital solutions specifically for their relevance to facilitating inclusive financial workflows at scale and enabling other solutions as DPIs, in addition to their ability to meet the DPG Standard.
-Six digital public goods are being highlighted by the DPGA: Apache Fineract, Mifos, Mojaloop, MOSIP, OpenCRVS, and X-Road.
+This report highlights digital solutions specifically for their relevance to facilitating inclusive financial workflows at scale and enabling other solutions as DPI, in addition to their ability to meet the DPG Standard.
+Six digital public goods are being highlighted: Apache Fineract, Mifos, Mojaloop, MOSIP, OpenCRVS, and X-Road.

-Responding to the urgency of the COVID-19 pandemic, the CoP complemented and extended existing efforts to showcase health solutions with relevance to: immunization delivery management; the Digital Public Goods Standard; and the Digital Square Global Goods Maturity Model.
+Calling for immunization delivery management systems to become digital public goods, the CoP complemented and extended existing efforts to showcase health solutions with relevance to: immunization delivery management; the DPG Standard; and the Digital Square Global Goods Maturity Model.
 Thirteen digital public goods are highlighted in this report.
 This CoP first clarified the relationship between DPGs and global goods.

 Climate Change Adaptation